cscw2015/maverick/Interim/Interim.md

 	- Less chasing is required due to approval process and email alert reminders on managers and employees [16]

 ###History of CSCW Use in Government

+- goal with section: show some examples of CSCW use in local government, and why they were chosen

 ####Cuparla